-Participant and Clinical Interactions
+Participant & Clinical Interactions RESOURCE (PCIR)

 We in the Participant and Clinical Interactions Resource (PCIR) office support translational, community-based, and multi-center research projects.
 We execute your data collection for you, the investigator—but we do much more.